zyadamin/MPI-and-OpenmMP/README.md

 6. Calculate local sum of squared differences from the mean.
 Sum (n - mean)2
 7. Share this local sum of squared differences with the master process using MPI_Reduce call.

+## Matrix puzzle

+Write a parallel C program using OpenMP such tha:

+1. Given a matrix where every element is either ‘O’ or ‘X’, replace ‘O’ with ‘X’ if surrounded by ‘X’.
+A ‘O’ (or a set of ‘O’) is considered to be surrounded by ‘X’ if there are ‘X’ at locations just left and just right of it.
+O’s at the edges will not be replaced